prometheus/docs/content/docs/guides/first_steps.md

 To graph expressions, navigate to `http://localhost:9090/graph` and use the "Graph" tab.

-For example, enter the following expression to graph the per-second rate of all storage chunk operations happening in the self-scraped Prometheus:
+For example, enter the following expression to graph the per-second HTTP request rate happening in the self-scraped Prometheus:

 ```
-rate(prometheus_local_storage_chunk_ops_total[1m])
+rate(http_requests_total[1m])
 ```

 You can experiment with the graph range parameters and other settings.

 ## Installing the Node Exporter

-Collecting metrics from Prometheus alone isn't a good representation of Prometheus' capabilities.
+Collecting metrics from Prometheus alone is not a good representation of Prometheus' capabilities.
 So let's use the Node Exporter to monitor our first resource.
-We're going to monitor a Linux host called `node.example.com` but you could monitor any Linux or OS X host.
+We're going to monitor the local Linux host that the Prometheus server is running on but you could monitor any Linux or OS X host.
 There's also [a WMI exporter](https://github.com/martinlindhe/wmi_exporter) for Microsoft Windows hosts too.

 [Download the latest release of the Node Exporter](/download/#node_exporter) of Prometheus for your platform, then extract it: